department-of-veterans-affairs/va.gov-team/products/find-a-va-form/post-mvp-releases/form-data-mgmt/meetings-and-decisions/meeting_notes.md

     - Discovery for VA forms management Proof of Concept (POC)
  - Ongoing
      - Link to new digital applications as they come online to encourage veterans to self-serve and speed time to outcomes
-     - Paul Schute - Comps
+     - Paul Schute - Director of Operational Innovation, VBACO
-     - Robert Parks - Chief
+     - Robert Parks - Chief, Part 3 Regs & Forms, VBACO
-     - Josh Hardy - include in monthly meetings
+     - Josh Hardy - VHA Program Specialist - include in monthly meetings

 ## 2021-03-24
+### Attendees:
+- John Hashimoto - Product Owner
+- Marci McGuire - Product Manager
+- Missie Vaccaro-Palomaki - Forms Manager, VA Office of Acquisition & Logistics (OAL)
 - Missie Vaccaro is OK with the Lighthouse team getting rid of the duplicate records in their data source.
 - 10091 - VHA at one time was randomly assigning numbers.
 They had a 10-10091 form. _follow up note: That form seems to have since been removed_
 - Forms starting with 10- (VHA) forms are managed by a different forms manager.